ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ### Basic blocking behaviors

-To block components, add the `data-block-on-consent` attribute to the AMP component.
+To block components, either add the `data-block-on-consent` attribute to the AMP component or add the `amp-consent-blocking` meta tag with the list of extensions to be blocked.
 This ensures that `buildCallback` of the component isn't called until consent has been accepted, or if consent is not required for the user based on the `consentRequired` value.
 In effect, this means that all behaviors of the element (e.g. sending analytics pings for `<amp-analytics>` or the loading of an `<amp-ad>`) are delayed until the relevant consent instance is accepted.

 Individual components may override this behavior to provide more specialized handling.
 Please refer to each component's documentation for details.